robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 ## Bottom line
 ChatGPT is a disruptive technology, a potential game changer.

-Companies should start by considering its potential impact and identifying possible use cases.
+Companies should start by considering its potential strategic impact and by identifying possible use cases.
 How might these models disrupt your industry?
 Where can they be leveraged to dramatically improve knowledge management, customer service or functional processes?

 Organizations can experiment with ChatGPT by developing low-risk prototypes in sandboxed environments.
 The process will give rise to many questions about restricting or sanitizing inputs, processing domain-specific content, dealing with limitations of the models (e.g., serving up incorrect information), fine tuning, hosting and security.

 It's important to note that ChatGPT-like models are far from being black boxes that operate as autonomous machines.
-In fact, as a recent McKinsey [report](https://www.mckinsey.com/capabilities/quantumblack/our-insights/generative-ai-is-here-how-tools-like-chatgpt-could-change-your-business) says, "In many cases, they are most powerful in combination with humans, augmenting their capabilities and enabling them to get work done faster and better."
+In fact, as a recent McKinsey [report](https://www.mckinsey.com/capabilities/quantumblack/our-insights/generative-ai-is-here-how-tools-like-chatgpt-could-change-your-business) notes, "In many cases, they are most powerful in combination with humans, augmenting their capabilities and enabling them to get work done faster and better."

 Some liken their use to having an army of interns at your side.
 The interns are super fast, incredibly productive and very smart -- but also overconfident and inexperienced.
-They need supervision, someone who can catch rookie errors.
-With that caveat, they could make your lawyers, software engineers, service reps and other subject matter experts far more effective and efficient.
+They need supervision, someone who can catch errors.
+With that caveat, they could make your lawyers, software engineers, service reps and other subject matter experts -- and your organization overall -- far more effective and efficient.